Ramen Guide – Types, Curiosities and Recipes

 I cooked this broth for more than half an hour, it ended up evaporating a lot, but its taste reminded me a lot of traditional Japanese ramens.
 The rest is to put the broth in the cooked noodles and add the ingredients that embellish the dish.

-I didn't have any pork slices, nori, or naruto or other traditional ingredients to add to the ramen.
-I just put slices of boiled egg and a kibbeh (lol).
-Still, it was a simple, easy and delicious recipe.
-If you don't have the ingredients, make it up!
+I didn't have any pork slices, nori, or naruto or other traditional ingredients to add to the lamen.
+I just added slices of boiled egg and a kibbeh (lol).
+Even so, it was a simple, easy, and delicious recipe.
+If you don't have the ingredients, invent!

 What dictates the taste of ramen is the cooking time of the broth.
 That's why there are restaurants that boil the broth for hours and hours, others even leave the broth black, but surprisingly the taste is delicious and nothing related to something burnt.